-For children who are sick, disadvantaged or who have special needs, that place is Variety – the Children’s Charity.
+For children who are sick, experiencing disadvantage or living with a disability, that place is Variety – the Children’s Charity.
 Each year, thousands of these children and their families turn to Variety for support when they need it most.
 And many more are waiting patiently for caring people like you to help them.

 You can make the biggest difference of all.